lingastic/editor/README.md

-# Cdbfly
+# Lingastic curriculum editor

-A Web GUI for postgres databases
+A tool to allow you to edit the Lingastic curriculum.

 # Installation